 Moscow is a sports capital of Russia, offering ample opportunities for any kinds of sports.
-Below is a brief introduction to a list of popular sports activities, and be sure to look at our A-Z listings page for recommended health clubs, sports copmlexes and more.
+Below is a brief introduction to a list of popular sports activities, and be sure to also look at our A-Z listings page for recommended health clubs, sports copmlexes and more.

 If you’re a driving fan, a car or motorcycle owner, the information on Moscow auto and motorcycle clubs may be useful for you.

 Moscow counts quite a lot of such associations, each engaged in its own activity.
 Thus there are cabriolet and roadster clubs, women’s auto club, clubs named after cars’ and motorcycles’ makes and models.
-Every club has its own history, traditions and participants range.
+Every club also has its own history, traditions and participants range.

 Auto clubs find companies or agencies rendering services necessary to their members or offering some goods or products the driver needs.
 Many clubs organise exhibitions and competitions, especially if their activity relates to sports driving or cars collecting.

 Moscow athletic clubs are usually both sports clubs and fitness clubs.
 They include people developing their mastery, polishing up their professional skills and proficiency – sportsmen who got past the point separating amateur and professional.